mattldawson/dts/docs/developer/index.md

 # DTS Developer Guide

-This guide explains the internal workings of the Data Transfer Service (DTS).
+This guide contains technical information about the Data Transfer Service (DTS).

+## Architecture Decision Records

+[Here](adrs.md) we've recorded design decisions in a succinct format that connects technical issues, decisions, and consequences in a transparent way.

 ## Code Organization